vzha2011/chemical-molecules-analyzer/README.md

 # chemical-molecules-analyzer
 This is a GUI built with wxPython for performing analysis tasks related to chemical molecules.
-This user-friendly interface enables users to generate datasets and obtain results from different models
+This user-friendly interface enables users to generate datasets and obtain results by simply clicking the buttons or entering values.
 # Installation
 - Python 3.8 https://www.python.org/downloads/release/python-380/
 - wxPython https://www.wxpython.org/